Wednesday, August 12, 2009

 He found lots of very dead things in there.

 The high point (literally) of the track is Belmont Trig, which is at about 457 metres.
 Again, there are some great views of the entire area.
 The track section then descends towards Petone, taking you through a dense area of native regenerating and original bush habitat.
 This is a really nice stretch.
-I made a mental note to return and do this walk with Stacey (since I knew she would like it) which we did last week.
+I made a mental note to return and do this walk with S (since I knew she would like it) which we did last week.

 Crocosmia in bloom.
 Like so many of the most beautiful